Shaheer12345678/ucalgary-hack4health-2023/README.md

 **Submission flow:** Google Form + shared Google Drive folder (private links).
 **Judging:** Links to screenshots/videos; no public Devpost gallery.

 This folder documents **MediTrack** — a concept app for medication reminders & adherence tracking.

+- `docs/architecture.md` — overview of Flutter + Firebase architecture used in the event.